8 Ways a Tour Company Can Get ReviewsNovember 2, 2016, Taylor Odgers

 Consumers search for, read, and trust reviews – especially those ready to buy.
 The Local Consumer Review Survey showed that 88% of consumers trust customer testimonials.
 Today, people don’t just tell their friends or family either.
 They go online.
 They use social media, review sites, and even “rant” sites.
 Regardless of if you request it, know about it, or capture it, your customers are talking about their experience.

 Using customer reviews is an effective marketing strategy.
 Businesses should make getting online reviews a part of their business process.
 When signing customers up for your tour, let them know that at the end of the tour, you would like to get testimonies.
 They will be more prepared and be more enthused to say yes.

 How to get Reviews?

-The best way to get the ball rolling and collect reviews is to ask.
+The best way to get the ball rolling is asking customers for feedback.
 Because customers use reviews to make decisions, they know how important they are to your business.
 Without asking, a customer is less likely to look for ways to leave a review.
 Make it easy for them, and just ask!

 2. Conduct a Survey